From the Field

 The conflict has devastated Syria and its people:

-• Loss of life: Hundreds of thousands of people have died, including civilians.
+• Loss of life: Hundreds of thousands of people, including civilians, have died.

 • Destroyed infrastructure: Many of the nation’s roads, bridges, schools, and hospitals lie in ruins, limiting essential services.

-• Economic implications: High unemployment and poverty prevail, with nearly 13 million people unable to access enough food.
-Additionally, 9 out of 10 Syrian refugees find it challenging to fulfill their most basic needs.
+• Economic implications: High unemployment and poverty prevail, with nearly 13 million people facing food insecurity.
+Nine out of 10 Syrian refugees struggle to meet their most basic needs.

-• Displacement: Over 6.3 million refugees are living abroad, and millions of people are internally displaced, creating a dire humanitarian crisis.
+• Displacement: Over 6.3 million refugees are living abroad, and millions of people are internally displaced.

 BACK TO QUESTIONS